LicensePlates.cc

 Ohio License Plates

-Ohio uses the letters I and O in the second position only on passenger plates, but neither letter is used on any other standard type.
-The letter Q is used in the second and third position on passenger and non-passenger plates.
-The letter O is used in the first position on City and County plates.
+Letters I and O used in the second position only on passenger plates, but neither letter is used on any other standard type.
+Letter Q used only in the second and third positions on passenger and non-passenger plates.

 Ohio changed from steel to aluminum plates in 2015.